marikaKlubakov/NemoSim/Doc/readme.txt

 ## Overview

-NEMOSIM.exe is a simulation tool that uses two input files: an XML configuration file and a TXT file containing current input values.
+NEMOSIM.exe is a simulation tool that uses one input file: a json configuration file.

+This configuration file defines the paths and settings for running the simulation:

+- output_directory: Directory where output files will be saved.
+- xml_config_path: Path to the XML configuration file for the test setup.
+- data_input_file: Input data file used during the test.
+- progress_interval_seconds: Time interval (in seconds) for logging progress updates.
+- <xml_config_path>: Path to the supervisor XML configuration file for the test setup.

 ## Usage